PaddlePaddle/PaddleClas/docs/en/application/transfer_learning_en.md

 mixup: [False, True]
 ```

 It takes 196 times for grid search, and takes 10 times less for Bayesian search.
-The baseline is trainin using ImageNet1k pretrained model based on ResNet50_vd and fixed scheme.
+The baseline is trained by using ImageNet1k pretrained model based on ResNet50_vd and fixed scheme.
 The follow shows the experiments.

 | Dataset             | Fix scheme | Grid search | Grid search time | Bayesian search | Bayesian search time|